 With your support, friendly volunteers will personally deliver a holiday poinsettia to the homes of older adults including those in assisted living, rehabilitation, memory care, or skilled nursing facilities.
 Plant sizes are between 4” to 4.5” and colors vary in hue within the holiday palette.

 You can also choose to have a poinsettia plant personally delivered to family members, friends, colleagues, or neighbors as an opportunity to wish them a happy holiday season while supporting our vital community services in their honor.

 Poinsettia deliveries will occur during the first week in December.
-You can place orders anytime during the month of November, but are especially encouraged to donate on #GivingTuesday, November 29, 2022.
+You can place orders anytime during the month of November, but are especially encouraged to donate on #GivingTuesday on November 28, 2023.

 Cuitlaxochitl Plant History

 - In Nahuatl, the language of the Aztecs, cuitlaxochitl (“kwet-la-sho-she”) is formed from the words “cuitlatl” meaning residue and “xochitl” for flower, making the cuitlaxochitl a “flower that grows in residues or soil.”

 - During the 14th to 16th centuries, the Aztecs used cuitlaxochitl sap to control fevers and for a reddish dye.
 Native to Mexico, the cuitlaxochitl is a perennial shrub that can grow 10 to 15 feet tall!